SKH-TMS/Combine-Login-and-Register-with-Database/README.md

 ### Version 0 (v0)

-- Simple global styling is applied in globals.css
+- No global styling is applied in globals.css
+- Passord is not encrypted before entering into database; Registration Page.

 ## How to Run: